0x80/shreditor/README.md

 * resources/c74/externals/jitter
 * resources/c74/media

-## Update the device firmware
-The most up to date official firmware (v1.02) can be found in the `firmware` folder.
-To transfer the firmware, hold the rightmost switch on the device while powering on.
-Use a sysex tool like Elektron's C6 to transfer the firmware.

-In the C6 settings you'll have to set the "delay ticks" to something like 15, otherwise the transfer goes too fast and the last few leds on the Shruthi-1 won't get to blinking.

 ## Editing the Shreditor patch
 The patch (and all of its abstractions) opens in __presentation mode__.
 Hit __cmd + alt + e__ to switch to patching mode.

 In order to prevent window resizing by the user, the maximum window dimensions are limited to 980x830 to neatly contain just the UI and fit it on a 12" laptop screen.
 You can increase the maximum size by clicking on the message in the top right corner saying `window constrain 200 200 1500 1500, window exec` which sets the maximum dimensions to 1500x1500.

+## Device firmware
+The most up to date official firmware (v1.02) can be found in the `firmware` folder.
+To transfer the firmware, hold the rightmost switch on the device while powering on.
+Use a sysex tool like Elektron's C6 to transfer the firmware.

+In the C6 settings you'll have to set the "delay ticks" to something like 15, otherwise the transfer goes too fast and the last few leds on the Shruthi-1 won't get to blinking.

 ## Additional Development Notes
 Some additional notes regarding development can be found [here](/notes).